pydata/pydata-sphinx-theme/docs/examples/graphviz.rst

     graphviz_output_format = 'svg'
     ...

-Below is an example of the inheritance diagram for ``matplotlib.figure.Figure``
+Below is an example of the inheritance diagram for ``matplotlib.figure.Figure``.
+Try toggling light/dark mode to see it adapt!

 .. inheritance-diagram:: matplotlib.figure.Figure